 Oahu’s West Shore is becoming increasingly popular for families who want a full resort experience off busy Waikiki Beach, with easy access to Pearl Harbor and the Honolulu Airport for multi-island Hawaii family vacations.
-And now that the beloved luxury hotelier Four Seasons has unveiled the Four Seasons Resort Oahu at Ko Olina, this part of Oahu is more appealing than ever.
+Fortunately, a beloved luxury hotel property, Four Seasons Resort Oahu at Ko Olina, has made this part of Oahu is more appealing than ever.

-Four Seasons kicked off the acquisition of the former JW Marriott Ihilani with a bang and recently completed a top-to-bottom renovation of all rooms and public spaces.
+Four Seasons kicked off the acquisition of the former JW Marriott Ihilani and completed a top-to-bottom renovation of all rooms and public spaces.
 The open lobby interior is airy and elegant with an expansive lanai overlooking a pool and ocean.
 The design is fresh but true to its classic Hawaiian roots and seamlessly integrates with the minimalist architecture.

 Four Seasons Resort Oahu at Ko Olina is bordered to the north by the pristine nature preserve of Lanikuhonua (“where heaven meets the earth”) and to the south by four beach coves, known as the Ko Olina Lagoons.
 It’s a short walk to the award-winning Ko Olina Golf Club and just a few minutes’ drive to the Ko Olina Marina, home to a multitude of sailing and fishing expedition opportunities.